jsstrn/jsstrn.me/content/about.md

 ## Community

 I believe it's important to give back to the community.
-I've volunteered at the Singapore chapter of [Junior Dev](https://juniordev.io/) and SingaporeJS.
+I've volunteered at the Singapore chapter of [Junior Dev](https://juniordev.io/) and SingaporeJS hosting and organizing events for technical talks and workshops.

+I have been a facilitator for numerous Global Day Coderetreat events where we focus on teaching principles of test-driven development and pair programming.

 I've taught as a volunteer instructor at [Code in the Community](https://codeinthecommunity.com/), an initiative by Google and the Singaporean government, for children of disadvantaged backgrounds. 💞